 The Theatre Arts Major

 At Mount Holyoke, students who major in theatre arts are expected to acquire a foundation in three areas: design, performance (acting and directing), and theatre history and dramatic theory.
-Beyond that, a major is free to tailor her program to fit her particular interests and should work with her faculty advisor in choosing courses.
+Beyond that, a major is free to tailor the program to fit particular interests and should work with a faculty advisor in choosing courses.